appsmithorg/appsmith-docs/website/docs/reference/widgets/image.md

 ```

 ## Display images dynamically
-Fetch data from an API or query a data source.
 This allows you to display images that change based on user input or other components, such as a widget or query.

-You can dynamically populate an image based on another widget.
 For example, suppose you have a Table displaying a list of users with their respective image URLs stored in a column.

 Bind ```{{Table1.selectedRow.image}}``` in the Image property where "Table1" is the name of your table widget and "image" is the name of the column containing the image URL.